Quarriers

 Quarriers is a Scottish social care charity based in Quarrier's Village, Inverclyde.
-It provides care and support for people with a disability, children and families, young people, young homeless people, people with epilepsy and carers.
+It provides care and support for people with a disability, children and families, young people, young homeless people, people with epilepsy, and carers.
 In February 2008 Quarriers was the largest non-church social care charity in Scotland.

 The charity was founded in the late 19th century by William Quarrier, a shoe retailer from Glasgow.
 In the 1890s he built the Orphan Homes of Scotland in Bridge of Weir, which were home to up to 1500 children at a time.

 Changes in UK childcare practice and legislation in the 1970s and 80s led to a modernisation process, through which the organisation developed the services it delivers today and became known as Quarriers.

-Quarriers’ work covers the whole of Scotland and the organisation is also involved in several international projects.
+Quarriers' work covers the whole of Scotland and the organisation is also involved in several international projects.

 History

 19th Century

 The charity was founded in the late 19th century by the philanthropist William Quarrier, a shoe retailer from Glasgow.
 Quarrier began looking after homeless children in the 1870s, opening a night refuge for homeless children in Renfrew Street, Glasgow in 1871.

-He then expanded his operations, using charitable donations to buy a piece of land near Bridge of Weir, on which the Orphan Homes of Scotland were built.
-Both the village, originally founded as the Orphan Homes of Scotland in 1876, and the orphanage homes relating to him were part of William Quarrier's Christian vision on helping the less fortunate.
+He then expanded his operations, using charitable donations to buy a piece of land near the Bridge of Weir, on which the Orphan Homes of Scotland were built.
+Both the village, originally founded as the Orphan Homes of Scotland in 1876, and the orphanage homes relating to him were part of William Quarrier's Christian vision of helping the less fortunate.
 The village was built on the former Nittingshill Farm.
-By the 1890s this included 34 cottages, a school, a church and a fire station – a complete working village that became known, and is still known, as Quarrier's Village.
+By the 1890s this included 34 cottages, a school, a church, and a fire station – a complete working village that became known, and is still known, as Quarrier's Village.

 More than 800 children at a time lived at Quarrier's Village during the 1890s and as the charity expanded, up to 1500 children were accommodated at a time.
 In total more than 30,000 children have been cared for at Quarrier's Village.

 20th century

-It adapted to changes in British childcare practice and legislation in the 1970s and 80s.
-It led to a modernisation process, through which the organisation developed the services it now delivers today and became known by the new name of "Quarriers".
+The organisation adapted to changes in British childcare practice and legislation in the 1970s and 80s, modernized its services, and changed its name to "Quarriers".